intel/zephyr.js/docs/ocf.md

 ### Client.findResources
 `Promise<ClientResource> findResources(ClientOptions options, optional FoundListener listener);`

-Find a remote resource matching `options` filter.
+Find remote resources matching `options` filter.

-The `options` paramter should contain a filter of resource options.
-Only resources matching theses options will be found.
+The `options` parameter should contain a filter of resource options.
+Only resources matching these options will be found.

-The `listener` paramter is an optional event listener callback.
+The `listener` parameter is an optional event listener callback.
 This callback will be called if a resource is found (`onfound` event).

 Returns a promise which resolves with a `ClientResource` object if a resource